avishai111/Evaluation-Measures-Audio-Deepfake-Detection/README.md

 # 🎧 Audio Deepfake Detection Metrics

-This repository provides a complete evaluation toolkit for **Audio Deepfake Detection** and **Speaker Verification** systems.
+This repository provides a evaluation toolkit for **Audio Deepfake Detection** and **Speaker Verification** systems.
 It implements key evaluation metrics such as:

 - ✅ Equal Error Rate (EER)
 - ✅ Detection Cost Function (DCF)